 Turn your pancakes into peaches!
 Few things look more aesthetically pleasing than powerful buttocks muscles.

 Want your knees and lower back to stay healthy even as you get older?
 Then you’ll need to maintain a stable pelvis (something many modern humans lack).
 A sure-fire way to help maintain a stable pelvis is to keep your glute muscles strong.
 This exercise will help.

 Lean forward slightly bracing your arms (on a wall or rail) for support.
 Soften your supporting knee as you lift the other leg up in back of you.

-Keep the working leg very straight and turned-in (toe pointing towards floor) slightly.
+Keep the working leg very straight and turned in (toe pointing towards the floor) slightly.

 16 reps each leg.